Easi Campers

 MORE: 7-Day Edinburgh Itinerary

-Whiskey Trails and Highland Tales: 14-Days Touring Scotland
+Whisky Trails and Highland Tales: 14-Day Touring Scotland

-Whiskey Trails and Highland Tales: 14-Days Touring Scotland
+Whisky Trails and Highland Tales: 14-Day Touring Scotland

 Soar around Edinburgh and then on through the highlands and both national parks in Scotland before heading over to the west coast so you can catch a little bit of everything on this epic trip.